BooleanCat/go-functional/.github/pull_request_template.md

----
-name: Pull request
-about: Submit a code change to go-functional
-title: ''
-labels: ''
-assignees: ''

----

 **Please provide a brief description of the change.**

 A sentence or two is fine, the rest should be clear from the code change and related issue.